-As we move into the Orange Phase, high-risk alcohol or drug use often becomes an important part of life rituals.
+As we move into the Orange Phase, high-risk use often becomes an important part of life rituals.

-Early in the Orange Phase, we continue to anticipate high-risk drinking or drug use, but slowly we begin to miss alcohol or drugs if they are not present when we integration/ preoccupation expect them.
+Early in the Orange Phase, we continue to anticipate high-risk use, but slowly we begin to miss the THC if it is not present when whe expect it.
 In those situations, our brain increasingly responds to the sights, sounds, smells, and people associated with use by firing in sections associated with desire, motivation, and action.
 At this point, the anticipation we felt about using in the Yellow Phase is moving to preoccupation.

-High-risk drinking or drug use is now a central part of life.
+High-risk THC use is now a central part of life.
 For some people, it becomes part of their identity; it may take on hobby status.
-More time, energy, and focus are invested in making high-risk drinking or drug choices.
+More time, energy, and focus are invested in our use.